wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/162-submission-booker-to-hasluck.md

 ---
+doc_date: '1968-02-20'
+doc_num: 162
+doc_order: 162
+naa_refs:
+- naa_barcode: 546684
+  naa_control_symbol: 935/2/4
+  naa_series: A1838
+  reference: '[NAA:A1838, 935/2/4]'
-title: "162 Submission, Booker To Hasluck"
+title: Submission, Booker To Hasluck
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9670
 vol_id: 26
-doc_date: 1968-02-20
-barcode: 546684
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 162 Submission, Booker To Hasluck

 Canberra, 20 February 1968

 Secret

  **Australian membership of the Committee of Twenty-four**

  _Purpose of submission_

 The purpose of this submission is to seek your direction on the question of Australia’s continued membership of the Committee of Twenty–four.

  _Background_

 2\.
-Relevant previous submissions to you on this subject, together with a copy of a letter from the Minister for Territories, and relevant telegrams, are attached.1
+Relevant previous submissions to you on this subject, together with a copy of a letter from the Minister for Territories, and relevant telegrams, are attached.[1](#f1)

  _Latest developments_

 3\.
 Recent developments are:

 (i) The Americans and the British have both decided to continue their membership on the Committee, but subject to certain conditions (stated below);

-(ii) The extremist Chairman of the Committee (Mr. Malecela of Tanzania) has been recalled from New York, and a relatively moderate Chairman has been appointed: Mr. Mestiri,2 Permanent Representative of Tunisia;
+(ii) The extremist Chairman of the Committee (Mr. Malecela of Tanzania) has been recalled from New York, and a relatively moderate Chairman has been appointed: Mr. Mestiri,[2](#f2) Permanent Representative of Tunisia;

 (iii) The British and the American representatives made strong criticisms at the beginning of the current meetings of the Committee’s work.